Biomedical Engineering Major, B.S.

 Departmental Involvement

-Student organizations include the BME Club.
-This is an official UNC–Chapel Hill club that organizes speakers, outreach to industry and the medical school, and mentoring, among other activities.
+The UNC–Chapel Hill Biomedical Engineering Society is an official UNC–Chapel Hill student organization that organizes speakers, outreach to industry and the medical school, and mentoring, among other activities.
 This is also a joint club with the BME students at North Carolina State University.

 Experiential Education

 All students in biomedical engineering participate in a capstone design experience in which they develop a device or system that has biomedical applications.
-This project fulfills the General Education experiential education requirement.
+This project fulfills the General Education Research and Discovery requirement.
 There are also opportunities for experiential education outside of the curriculum.
 These opportunities include Helping Hands, which develops 3-D printed prosthetic hands, and Engineering World Health, which develops medical equipment for under-resourced populations.

 Undergraduate Awards